Isle of Man

 National Insurance Holiday Scheme

-A scheme which was introduced on 6 April 2019 aimed at attracting new people to take up employment and residence in the Island as well as attracting students back to the Island once they have completed their studies elsewhere, will continue for a further year.
+A scheme introduced on 6 April 2019 that aimed at attracting new people to take up employment and residence in the Island as well as attracting students back to the Island once they have completed their studies elsewhere will continue for a further year.

 A person who meets the requirements of the scheme can apply for a refund of the Class 1 National Insurance contributions they pay as an employee during the first 12 months of their employment in the Isle of Man.